Doctor of Business Administration (DBA)

 A non-refundable application fee of R240 will be payable at the time of application.
 Proof of payment needs to be in an electronic format (PDF only) in order for you to upload it to your application form.

 Once the application form has been submitted, upload your preliminary proposal along with the required documents.
-Once you have completed the online application form, you will receive an SMS or email stating that you have applied.
+Once you have completed the online application form, you will receive an SMS or email confirming that you have applied.
 You will also receive a student number.
-Please then forward us the relevant supporting documents.
+Please then forward us the supporting documents listed below.

 We will require the following certified documentation: